-To move selector lever from position P, the locking button in the selector lever handle must be pressed and the brake pedal depressed at the same time with the ignition switched on.
+To move selector lever from position P, the locking button in the selector lever handle must be pressed and the brake pedal depressed at the same time when the ignition is switched on.

 To put the selector lever in position P, simply press the lock button down and, if necessary, depress the brake pedal down.